Biography - 108 Words

 Patrick Hughes lives and works in London.
-Widely recognised as one of the major painters of contemporary British art, he is also a designer, teacher and writer.
-His works are part of many public collections including: the British Library and the Tate Gallery, London; the Gallery of Modern Art, Glasgow; The Deutsche Bibliotheek, Frankfurt and the Denver Art Museum.
-Hughes has exhibited in London and throughout Europe, South East Asia, America and Canada.
+His works are in collections including The British Library, the Tate Gallery and the British Academy in London; the Gallery of Modern Art, Glasgow; The Würth Museum, Künzelsau and the Baker Museum, Florida.
+Hughes exhibits in London and throughout Europe, Asia, the USA and Canada.

 In 1963 I had an epiphany on Leeds Central station.
 I was waiting for the train to London one Saturday morning and I noticed that the lines ahead of me came to a point, the point of infinity.
 (I had been brought up in Crewe, Cheshire, a railway town, and I often travelled on the trains and still do.)